SABrereton/GCN_Port--ReMined--Type_A/Implementation_READMEs/Imp00001--README.md

 ### About GCN Port: ReMined - Type A - Imp00001

-The purpose of this implementation is to predominantly use C programming language along with the Simple DirectMedia Layer (SDL) 1.2.X API to develop versions of GCN Port: ReMined - Type A  that will run on hardware and software that feature keyboard and mouse as their primary user interface.
+The purpose of this implementation is to predominantly use the C programming language along with the Simple DirectMedia Layer (SDL) 1.2.X API to develop versions of GCN Port: ReMined - Type A  that will run on hardware and software that feature keyboard and mouse as their primary user interface.